gchantas/Portfolio-management/README.md

 # Portfolio-management
-Software demonstrating core idea of Chapet 25-Statistical Consequences of Fat-tails, N.N.
+Software demonstrating core idea of Chapter 25-Statistical Consequences of Fat-tails, N.N.
 Taleb.
 Particularly, the differences are shown between the distribution of gain/loss when allocating budget on a certain portfolio.
 Two models are compared: multivariate Gaussian vs. multivariate Students-t.